Current research

 Environmental Regulation of Star Formation

-MAUVE view of the Virgo galaxies
+MAUVE view of Virgo cluster galaxies

 MAUVE view of stars and ionized gas in the Virgo galaxies